 I decided I would include my friendship partner in my life as my circumstances permitted.
 I would not neglect my own family for my partner, but I would include her when I could.
 The first day I met Jennifer was a busy one.
 She could only meet in the afternoon when I was scheduled to pick up my grandson from Kindergarten.
 She agreed to go with me.
 I will never forget her smiling face as she approached me.
 We began to share with each other as we made our way in the car to my grandson’s school.
 As we sat in the carpool line, I learned about her family and her decision to come to Dallas to do a masters degree in finance.
-In the middle of our conversation, I got a call from my youngest brother about Mark’s declining health and certain decisions that needed our help.
+In the middle of our conversation, I got a call from my youngest brother about my brother, Mark’s declining health and certain decisions that needed our help.

 I had no intention of sharing all the difficulties in our family with Jennifer.
 But there it was.
 When my grandson got in the car, he had gotten in trouble for kissing one of the girls in his class that day.
 Jennifer thought that was hysterical.
 She then began to tell us both what school had been like in China and about the things that had gotten her in trouble.
 Both sorrow and gladness was experienced in the car the day I met my friendship partner.
 It was not planned it just happened.
 And what barriers that might have kept us from being close were miraculously removed as we shared happy times and tragedy.
 When I took her back to school, before she got out of the car, she said to me, “I am not a Christian, but I will pray for your brother and your family.”
 I began to pray for her.